 The state and federal EITC and federal nutrition programs, like the Supplemental Nutrition Assistance Program (SNAP), are among the most effective programs in fighting poverty because they provide additional food and financial resources to low-income households.
 A family of three in D.C. with one full-time minimum-wage worker, for instance, struggles to get by on $21,840 a year (before taxes).
 That family can receive critical support with an average of $4,702 in federal and D.C.
 EITC benefits, plus an average of $3,192 in annual SNAP benefits, totaling nearly $8,000

-The tax filing deadline for 2019 is Monday, April 15.
-That means there’s still plenty of time for families to learn about and apply for EITC.
+The tax filing deadline for 2020 is Monday, April 15.
+So there’s plenty of time for families to learn about and apply for EITC.
 To help expand eligibility, DCHS will continue its partnership with D.C.
 Community Tax Aid to help eligible residents claim the EITC credit and enroll in SNAP.

 While 98 percent of eligible people in D.C. receive SNAP benefits, studies show that these benefits often aren’t enough for many families, some of whom report still not having enough food.
 EITC refunds can help increase food security.
 In fact, 20 to 25 percent of tax preparation clients indicate that purchasing food is a primary use of their EITC money.
 And research shows that when families have enough food and a larger budget, there are long-term positive impacts on education, career, health, and quality of life.